 How to get a visa?

-You should apply for the e-Visa no less than one week in advance of the date you plan to enter Kenya.
+You should apply for the e-Visa no less than 48 hours in advance of the date you plan to enter Kenya.

 - You will be asked to upload a digital passport photograph (maximum size 500 pixels by 500 pixels).